jvanasco/metadata_parser/README.rst

 =============

 * it pulls as much metadata out of a document as possible
-* you can set a 'strategy' for finding metadata ( ie, only accept opengraph or page attributes )
+* you can set a 'strategy' for finding metadata (i.e. only accept opengraph or page attributes)
-* lightweight BUT FUNCTIONAL url validation
+* lightweight but functional(!) url validation
 * logging is verbose, but nested under `__debug__` statements, so it is compiled away when PYTHONOPTIMIZE is set

 Notes